(adj.) appearing exhausted or ran down

 It’s been a long time coming, but here it finally is—the Haggard Hawks Blog.

-With the @HaggardHawks Twitter feed going from strength to strength (and some exciting news coming on that front in the next few weeks) the plan is to use this shiny new blog to share more detail and more background on what we post on Twitter, and to field any questions and queries more thoroughly than we can in 140 characters.
+With the @HaggardHawks Twitter feed going from strength to strength, the plan is to use this shiny new blog to share more detail and more background on what we post on Twitter, and to field any questions and queries more thoroughly than we can in 140 characters.
 Feel free to comment, critique or query anything either here or back on Twitter, and we’ll endeavour to answer as many questions as we can on the blog in the weeks to come.

 Well, unsurprisingly it’s an etymology thing.
 Back when hawks were used to hunt game rather than discuss word origins over the internet, a haggard hawk was one that had been caught in the wild as an adult and then trained to hunt for sport, as opposed to a tame bird that had been bred in captivity.